BaileyBen/Real-Estate-API/README.md

 * Login Role based Authentication, Authorization with JWT Tokens and Fluent API Validation

-An API for House sale listings, CRUD operations for the houses, regions they reside and the the type of overall landscape of the area.
+A Web API for House sale listings, CRUD operations for the houses, regions they reside and the the type of overall landscape of the area.

 # Extensions Used
 * AutoMapper